Trevohack/AYO/README.md

 * Welcome to AYO, your simple CTF (Capture The Flag) environment manager!
 AYO focuses on providing an easy-to-use interface for setting up and managing variables crucial for CTFs, such as `rhost` (remote host), `domain`, `url`, and more.
 With AYO, you can quickly configure your CTF environment and retrieve information with just a few simple commands.

 * AYO is an efficient CTF Manager that can do multiple tasks:
-		1. Hold box info
+	 - Hold box info
-		2. Retrieve box info easily
+	 - Retrieve box info easily
-		3. Set or change box data easily
+	 - Set or change box data easily
-		4. Add new boxes
+	 - Add new boxes
+	 - Configure hosts file